senthilthyagarajan/stencilled.me/content/post/2017-04-29-whats-your-states-poison.md

             </div>

 It was pretty surprising to see Texas being more of a wine state than a beer state .
-Well that again gives me more reason to travel places for a good beer.
+Well that again gives me more reason to travel to new places for a good beer.CHEERS